Campaign of the Month: August 2014

 - Rudolf von Erdburg, the Sheriff (7th gen. Lasombra, Childe of Werner Schloss (d), e. late 10th century); a fretful and paranoid nobleman, eager to continually prove his worth to the prince out of fears that he will be replaced by a Tremere.
 His sire, Werner, was Valerianus’ sheriff.

 - Mortimer Graf von Baden, Holy Roman manipulator (9th gen. Toreador, Childe of Sister Gertrude, e. late 11th century); a paragon of the ‘style over substance’ mentality that is slowly insinuating itself throughout the clan, Mortimer stands openly in mortal society like his chief rival, Paul.
 He is renowned in the Austrian and Styrian courts for his wit, aesthetic sensibility and skill at intrigue.
+Briefly, in the 1190s, he backed Agnes, Leopold VI’s sister, and her husband, in the brief struggle for power that followed the death of Leopold V. Obviously, Mortimer lost, and he has since thrown all his energies into seeing the ducal court of Vienna rise to be the brightest star in the East.

 - Konrad von Babenburg, recalcitrant heir (6th gen Ventrue, Childe of Valerianus (d), e. early 12th century); the last and favoured childe of Valerianus, Konrad was in Innsbruck when the Tzimisce axe fell.
 He was the heir to much of his sire’s material holdings, and so maintains considerable interests in the city and is watched closely by the Tremere.
 Konrad is also the great-uncle of Leopold VI, and exercises considerable sway over the Duke and the Babenberg’s in general.
 He works closely with his consanguineous cousin, Count Orsi, to ensure that the Tzimisce do not completely overrun the last “true bastions of Western civilisation in the East.”
+At present, despite his distaste for the Tremere, Konrad enjoys a tentative alliance with Filaerus, the Tremere Regent, fostered on their mutual regard for Leopold VI.

 - Dietrich von Steyer, the relic (6th gen. Cappadocian, Childe of Kyros of Antioch, e.
 852 CE); the former seneschal of Vienna, this scholar and prominent edler landowner is possessed of a deep love of the city, and was instrumental in its growth.
 He is forbidden by the prince from involving himself further in the city management, and endures the political exile with ill-concealed pain.
 The Cappadocian now concentrates on a number of mercantile endeavours based out of Hungary and the Slavic south, but cannot bear to leave Vienna.